-The standard hinge for the smaller models (J1800 and J2300 series) is made of stainless steel.
+The hinge is made of stainless steel.
 You must use the provided safety chain system with these lids.
-(See cautions.pdf in the CAUTIONS section of your manual).
+(See cautions.pdf in the OPERATION section of your manual).

-THREE CASE CLAMPS PER SECTION
+THREE CASE CLAMPS

-The stainless steel case of each kiln section is held together by three adjustable stainless steel hose clamps.
-Behind the hose clamps the stainless steel case is reinforced with a piece of aluminized steel to prevent distortion.
+The stainless steel case is held together by three adjustable stainless steel hose clamps.
 The clamps are easily accessible for adjustment.
-Two clamps are used on lids and bottoms.